Main settings (kor-elf-shield.toml)

 By default ru

 Description The second language, in case the current language doesn't have a translation.
-All the values that the language parameter has are available.
-But we recommend specifying "ru" or "en".
+All the values that the parameter has are availablelanguage.
+But we recommend that you specify "ru"or "en".

 Examples